gibus/SpreadRevolutionaryDate/README.md

 ## Liberachat options

 The first two options are credentials for `spread-revolutionary-date` to spread on a Liberachat account.
 See [https://libera.chat/guides/registration](https://libera.chat/guides/registration) to find out how to register an account on Liberachat.
-They should be defined in the `[twitter]` section of the configuration file.
+They should be defined in the `[liberachat]` section of the configuration file.

 ### nickname